THE-WIRE/RT-Code-Collab/README.md

 2. Username - test1@gmail.com Password - rootuser
 ```

-<h4> Wait for the login till you get a dialog box saying 'You have been logged in as xxx@xxx.com' </h4>
+<h4> Wait for the login till you get a dialog box saying 'You have logged in as xxx@xxx.com' </h4>
 <h4> Once you get this, you are done!
 You are collaborating </h4>

 <hr>